Todd Helton: 2000–2006: Mid-career

 Helton swinging at a pitch during a game against the Seattle Mariners in 2006.

-2003 saw Helton involved in the closest NL batting race in history, as he hit .35849, while St. Louis Cardinals first baseman Albert Pujols finished first with a .35871 batting average.
-During the season, Helton also had 33 home runs, 117 RBI, 135 runs, 49 doubles and five triples.
-He won his fourth Player of the Month honor during the month of April, as he hit .337 with six home runs, 27 RBI, 28 runs, 11 doubles and 24 walks.
-He also appeared in his fourth consecutive All-Star game.
+2003 saw Helton involved in the closest NL batting race in history, as he hit .35849, while St. Louis Cardinals first baseman Albert Pujols edged him out by posting a .35871 batting average to win the batting crown.
+Helton also had 33 home runs, 117 RBI, 135 runs, 49 doubles and five triples.
+He won his fourth Player of the Month honor for April, when he hit .337 with six home runs, 27 RBI, 28 runs, 11 doubles and 24 walks.
+He also appeared in his fourth consecutive All-Star Game.

 During the 2004 season, Helton again finished second in the NL batting race, as he hit .347, while San Francisco Giants left fielder Barry Bonds hit .362.
 Helton also had 32 home runs and 96 RBI on the season.
 He became the first player in MLB history to hit at least .315 with 25 home runs and 95 RBI in each of his first seven full seasons in the majors.
 He became only the third player in MLB history to accomplish that feat during any seven-year stretch in a career (Lou Gehrig and Babe Ruth are the others).
 He set a franchise record by hitting at least 30 home runs in six consecutive seasons.
-Helton was named to his team-record fifth consecutive All-Star game and won his third Gold Glove during the season.
+Helton was named to his team-record fifth consecutive All-Star Game and won his third Gold Glove during the season.

-In 2005, Helton spent time on the disabled list (July 26 – August 9) for the first time in his career with a strained left calf muscle.
-He hit .320 with 20 home runs, 79 RBI, 92 runs and 45 doubles for the season.
-He was under 1.000 in OPS (finished with .979 OPS) for the first time since 1999.
-Helton also was not named to the National League All-Star team for the first time since 1999.
-However, he did end up joining Gehrig and Bill Terry as the only first basemen in MLB history to have at least a .315 batting average in eight consecutive seasons.
+In 2005, Helton was placed on the disabled list (July 26 – August 9) for the first time in his career, missing time with a strained left calf muscle.
+He hit .320 with 20 home runs, 79 RBI, 92 runs, and 45 doubles for the season.
+He was under 1.000 in OPS (finished with .979 OPS) for the first time since 1999, and was also left off the NL All-Star roster for the first time since that same year.
+At the same time, he joined Gehrig and Bill Terry as the only first basemen in MLB history to have at least a .315 batting average in eight consecutive seasons.
 Also in 2005, St. Louis Cardinals radio broadcaster Wayne Hagin claimed manager Don Baylor said that Helton had "tried the juice" in the 1990s, implying steroid use.
 Helton vehemently denied the allegation and considered legal action against Hagin.
-Hagin later apologized clarifying his comments saying he was "referring to supplements, creatine, not steroids" when he said "juiced".
+Hagin later apologized, claiming that his comments were "referring to supplements, creatine, not steroids", when he said "juiced".
 Baylor said of his conversation with Hagin, "We discussed creatine and that was the end of the conversation.
 Steroid use was never even a question with me in regards to Todd Helton.
 [Hagin] has his facts wrong."